Bat-m/python-angular/readme.md

 - CREATE EXTENSION IF NOT EXISTS "uuid-ossp";

-- create a .env file with the right param
 - create a user in your database if fail auth
 ex: ALTER USER user WITH PASSWORD 'pwd1234';